Green Pigeon Species in Rajaji National Park

 The Green Pigeon Species

-Green Pigeon Species (Treron sp.,) commonly referred to as green pigeons or fruit doves, belongs to the genus Treron within the family Columbidae.
+Green Pigeon Species commonly referred to as green pigeons or fruit doves, belongs to the genus Treron within the family Columbidae.
 While several species of Treron sp.,s inhabit different regions across Asia, the specific species found in Rajaji National Park may vary.
-Some potential species include the Orange-breasted (Treron bicinctus), the Yellow-footed Green Pigeon (Treron phoenicopterus), or the Thick-billed (Treron curvirostra).
+Some potential species include the Orange-breasted (Treron bicinctus), Wedge-tailed green pigeon, Yellow-footed Green Pigeon (Treron phoenicopterus), Pin-tailed Green Pigeon or Thick-billed (Treron curvirostra).

 Habitat and Behavior